 Meet other needs first

 Adults like to do things in an order that makes sense.
 When your child first wakes up you may want to change their diaper first, then have breakfast and a drink.
-But your sleepy toddler may have other ideas.
+However, your sleepy toddler may have other ideas.
 Consider putting the diaper change on hold and taking some time for extra snuggles and a small drink or snack.

 Don’t like singing or telling stories?
 Play a favorite song or video on your phone instead.
 Keep in mind that the same thing won’t work every time, so change things up and be creative.
 The important thing is to keep your child engaged.